jonzingale/jonzingale.github.io/dynamical-monads/README.md

 ## Module for exploring monadic properties with Discrete Dynamical Systems

-### Product type (M = 𝝥.𝜟) monadic dynamical systems
+A Product type (M = 𝝥.𝜟) monadic dynamical system consists of:
-- M takes a dynamical system and returns its cartesian square
+* M takes a dynamical system and returns its cartesian square<br>
-- η finds the diagonal inclusion in M
+* η includes a dynamical system as the diagonal in M<br>
-- 𝜇 flattens square onto its factor
+* 𝜇 flattens a square of squares (M.M) onto its factor M

 ### Setup:
 1. run local server: `python -m SimpleHTTPServer 8000`